lukakostic/Maturskii/v0/Readme.md

 similar to javascript, but generally borrows concepts from many languages
 ###### no operators, just functions

+# tokenizer
+tokenization is done in 3 steps:

+## grouping into words
+Reserved characters, numeric/string literals and identifiers into linear list. space separates but doesnt get included in words. comma (,) does. comments ignored

+## bracket/brace/parenthese trees
+everything in {}, [], () is put into a tree containing the words inside. trees put into a hashmap with id, so they can be called later.

+## tokens
+* identifiers
+`holds id to identifier. identifier string added to special identifiers list`\
+* numeric literals
+* string literals `added to special strings list`
+* function calls
+*
+* special (reserved characters and groupings such as ??)
+* compound (bracketed), contains other tokens

+## executioner

 # specs/docs

 ## reserved chars (includes space):
 ()[]{}, #$.

+###### possibly also ? if conditionals arent done with functions

 $ turns string to identifier $'id' or identifier literal $id